ScalablyTyped/Distribution/a/angular__common/readme.md

  * found in the LICENSE file at https://angular.io/license */
 /**
- * @module
- * @description
- * Entry point for all public APIs of the common package.
- */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
- * Manages the scroll position.
- *
- * @publicApi
- */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
  * @license
  * Copyright Google Inc. All Rights Reserved.
  *